Chimera Performance Dashboard

 Project Overview

-This project focuses on collecting and displaying Chimera performance data in a clear and user-friendly
+This project focuses on collecting and displaying data from UMass Boston's systems in a way that is clear and user-friendly.
+Specifically we will focus on displaying data from two components.

 Metrics